bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Use two pointers: fast pointer and slow pointer, run through the linked list where **fast is twice faster than slow, then when fast is at end, slow is at the middle.
 Need to write a reverse function, then reverse at slow, it will return the second half of the linked list chain, then compare this with the head**.

+#### 242. Valid Anagram (hash table, sort)

+- My solution

+Wrong attempt: hash table, build a hash table with key to be letter and value to be count based on `s`, then reduce the count based on `t`.
+But it's possible that the hash table still exist non-zero count letters (means `s` is longer than `t`).

+AC: check the hash table again, return False if there is a non-zero count value.

+- Public solution

+Sort.

 #### 258. Add Digits (math)

 - My solution